Elisha Perkins

-Biography
+Early life and military service

-Elisha Perkins was born 1741 in Norwich, Connecticut.
-He was educated by his father Joseph Perkins in Plainfield, Connecticut, where he later practiced medicine with success.
-When the American Revolutionary War broke out, Elisha Perkins served as a surgeon for the Continental Army during the Battle of Bunker Hill in the Siege of Boston.
+Elisha Perkins was born in 1741 in Norwich, Connecticut.
+He was educated by his father, Joseph Perkins, in Plainfield, Connecticut, where he later practiced medicine with success.
+When the American Revolutionary War broke out, Perkins served as a surgeon for the Continental Army during the Battle of Bunker Hill in the Siege of Boston.

+Career

 During the late 18th century, the progression of medicine due to the Enlightenment increased the consumer demand for new therapies, such as therapeutic devices and inventions.
 Consequently, around 1795–96, Perkins invented his "Tractors", for which he took out a 14-year patent on February 19, 1796.
 The tractors consisted of two 3-inch metal rods with a pointed end; the term is from the old meaning of tractor, "that which pulls", as in the term 'tractor beams'.
 Although they were made of steel and brass, Perkins claimed that they were made of unusual metal alloys.
 Perkins claimed his rods cured inflammation, rheumatism and pain in the head and the face.
 He applied the points on the aching body part and passed them over the part for about 20 minutes.
 Perkins claimed they could "draw off the noxious electrical fluid that lay at the root of suffering".